-G. Christopher Williams is an Associate Professor of English at the University of Wisconsin-Stevens Point.
+G. Christopher Williams is a Professor of English at the University of Wisconsin-Stevens Point.
 He posts his weekly contribution to the Moving Pixels blog at PopMatters every Wednesday.
 Besides also serving as Multimedia Editor at PopMatters and writing at his own blog, 8-bit confessional, he has also published essays in journals like Film Criticism, PostScript, and the Popular Culture Review.
 You won’t find him on Twitter, but you can drop him a line with that old fashioned thing called e-mail at email@example.com.

 Monday, December 15 2008

 What might be remembered of the life of a woman who was long ago replaced by her own representation?